 The Computer Science IT department maintains hardware that is used for teaching and general research purposes.
-We have three student labs in total; two on the PGH 5th floor and one on the 3rd floor.
-The 533 PGH lab contains 24 seats of Windows 8 PCs with 23 inch monitors.
-The 563 PGH lab has 12 iMac (late 2012 model) computers with Mac OS X Mountain lion.
-The lab in 376 has 40 seats of Windows 7 PCs with 23 inch monitors.
-Other than these three labs for providing users Windows and Linux environments and software, the department also maintains several Symmetric multiprocessor systems (SMP) and computational clusters.
+We have two student labs in total, one on the PGH 5th floor and one on the 3rd floor.
+The 533 PGH lab contains 24 seats of Windows 10 PCs with 23-inch monitors.
+The lab in 376 has 40 seats of Windows 10 PCs with 23-inch monitors, available on Fridays.
+Other than these two labs for providing users Windows and Linux environments and software, the department also maintains several Symmetric multiprocessor systems (SMP) and computational clusters.

 In addition, an instructional platform (8 core SMP, 8 GB RAM) running Linux OS is available to students that are required to do UNIX programming as part of the CS courses.
 For general research purposes, the department also offers entry-level SMP systems and clusters.